 The Rotator Cuff | Axes Physical Therapy Warrenton, MO

-- The supraspinatus is a relatively small muscle that balances the head of your humerus and helps you elevate your arm.
+- The supraspinatus is a relatively small muscle that keeps the humerus in place and is responsible for lifting your arm.

-- The infraspinatus is a thick triangle-shaped muscle behind the shoulder allows you to rotate and extend your arm.
+- The infraspinatus is a thick triangular muscle behind the shoulder which helps with rotation and extension of the shoulder.

-The rotator cuff is important in nearly every type of shoulder movement.
+The rotator cuff is fundamental in nearly every type of shoulder movement.
 A healthy rotator cuff requires equal strength and control in order to have optimal range of motion.
 If you’re experiencing pain or limited motion in your shoulder, come see Axes for a free injury screening.

 Common Rotator Cuff Injuries

-There are three basic kinds of rotator cuff injuries:
+There are three principal kinds of rotator cuff injuries:

 Rotator Cuff Tear | Axes Physical Therapy Warrenton, MO